 I say “any form” because this place has a pretty rocky history, and I won’t claim to know all the crazy details.
 From what I know, it was once a 27-hole, Ted Robinson-designed course known as Rams Hill.
 Then, it was completely renovated by Tom Fazio as a traditional 18-hole layout and renamed The Montesoro Golf Club.

 They went under again and the course was closed for several years until the new ownership came in, negotiated favorable water rights and resurrected this once great track.
 In so doing, they went back to the original Rams Hill name.
+Tom Fazio was brought back to oversee the latest renovation.
 The course reopened late last year after a lengthy build-up, and the reviews have been nothing but stellar ever since.

 One of the great things they did to cause some positive buzz and bring in some visitors was to offer a “free round” to early subscribers of their email list.
 The only catches were that it had to be redeemed on a Monday-Thursday and also required a nominal $20 cart fee.
 Considering the rack rates here are currently listed at $150 in the morning and $75 in the afternoon, this “free” offer was a hell of a deal.